PalmSens/PalmSens_SDK/python/docs/zensical/measuring.md

 ## Receive messages

 Likewise, you can register a callback for event messages.

+These messages are like those in the status bar in PSTrace, and can include messages like:

+- "Running: Cyclic Voltammetry"
+- "Measuring cycle _x_ level _y_" for multistep techniques
+- "Limit reached"

-These are emitted when a measurement starts or for a `send_string` call in MethodSCRIPT.
+These are also emitted for a `send_string` call in MethodSCRIPT.

-For example, using print as the callback prints the messages to the terminal:
+For example, using [print][] as the callback prints the messages to the terminal:

 ```python
 >>> method = ps.MethodScript(script=('wait 100m\nsend_string "Hello world"')